function61/lambda-alertmanager/docs/setup_custom_integration.md

 Or if the alert is already firing, you'll get back response `This alert is already firing.
 Discarding the submitted alert.`.

+Alternate way: if you app uses AWS-SDK, you can also submit the alarm for ingestion by posting to the `AlertManager-ingest` SNS topic.

 Acknowledge an alert
 --------------------